pcardotatgit/FDM_Add_Security_Rules/README.md

 ## Quick start for creating objects and Security Rule into FDM

-The goal of this project it to give some ready to use scripts for basic interactions with FDM managed FTD device for for any version from 6.3
+The goal of this project it to give some ready to use scripts for basic interactions with FDM managed FTD device for for any version starting from 6.3.

+Objects and rules are ingested into the device from flat csv files.

 These scripts allow you to :